 Looking for a training course with on-site experience?

-Each of the Options Skills training courses include on-site work experience.
+Each of the Options Skills training courses includes on-site work experience.
 For the gas courses, electrician courses and plumbing courses, we understand what a valuable experience it is to trainees.
 For the NVQ Level 3 Electrical Training Course, the on-site experience is required by law, while for the ACS gas course, we provide students with a mentor.